eclipse/vorto/docs/tutorials/connect_esp8266.md

-# Connecting an ESP8266-Based Device with Arduino to Bosch IoT Suite
+# Connecting an ESP8266-Based Device with Vorto

-This tutorial explains how to use connect an ESP8266 based device to the Bosch IoT Suite via MQTT, by generating an Arduino sketch for a given thing type and send the device data to the Bosch IoT Suite via MQTT.
+This tutorial explains how to use Developer Console to generate an Arduino sketch for a given Vorto Information Model and send the device data to the Bosch IoT Suite via MQTT.

 ## Prerequisites

 * Bosch ID User Account

-* You have booked an asset communication package of the Bosch IoT Suite (refer to [Getting Started Guide](https://www.bosch-iot-suite.com/tutorials/getting-started-asset-communication/)).
+* You have booked the Asset Communication package of the Bosch IoT Suite (refer to [https://preview.bosch-iot-suite.com/tutorials/getting-started-asset-communication/](https://preview.bosch-iot-suite.com/tutorials/getting-started-asset-communication/)).

-* You have created a Vorto Information Model for the device (refer to [Describing a device](tisensor.md)).

-* You have registered the device using the Vorto Information Model in the Bosch IoT Suite (refer to [Registering a Device in the Bosch IoT Suite](../dx_register_device)).
+* You have registered the device in the Bosch IoT Suite (refer to [Registering a Device in the Bosch IoT Suite](register_device.md)).

 ## Tools